Yogesh-169/React-Password-Generator/README.md

 ## 💻 Technologies Used

 - **React:** Frontend library for building user interfaces.
+- **JavaScript:** Programming language used for the logic of the application.
 - **Tailwind CSS:** Utility-first CSS framework for styling.

 ## 🌟 Inspiration